-This page is a collection of important documents and data concerning the Gippsland Lakes.
+This page is a collection of important planning and research material concerning the Gippsland Lakes.

 Concerned Waterways Alliance

-The Concerned Waterways Alliance (CWA) is a network of community and environment groups from Gippsland to the Otways.
-They share a deep concern about the degraded state of southern Victoria’s rivers, wetlands and aquifers, and are committed to improving their health for the benefit of current and future generations.
-FoGl is a member of CWA.
-Below is a selection of their recent submissions.
+FOGL is a member of the Concerned Waterways Alliance (CWA , a network of community and environment groups from Gippsland to the Otways.
+We share a deep concern about the degraded state of southern Victoria’s rivers, wetlands and aquifers, and are committed to improving their health for the benefit of current and future generations.
 The full list of submissions can be found on their website here

 Darren Chester MP call for audit of the Gippsland Lakes June 2024